R4IDSR/covidmonitor/README.md

 argument details). **N.b** sheet and variable names should not be changed (otherwise the function will break).

+### Outputs

+2 **csv** files are outputed from the *R* functions which merge and clean country linelists (functions called *merge\_linelist* and *clean\_linelist*, respectively).

+The first output file beginning with **Cleaned\_linelist\_** (default outputname) contains 43 variables and all cases as merged and cleaned by the *R* function

+The second output begining with **ConfirmedCases\_** contains 19 variables with only cases that had a confirmed or probable final epi classification.
+Variable names have been simplifed.
+This file or files with the same format and variable names as this output should be used in country linelist template (see **Templates** section).

+Descriptions, content, cleaning and other information about the variables in the output **csv** files are summarised in the tables
+below:

 **Table**: Required variables by sheet in the linelist dictionary.

 <img src="man/figures/README-linelist_dict-1.png" width="100%" />